UK Independent Time Trail Routes

 Have a go!

 You don’t have to be shooting for a record to get out there and challenge yourself against the clock and the route.
 Immersing yourself in the personal challenge of completing a route as fast as you can will bring great rewards, through the training and preparation, the ride, and attaining your goal.
 Each of these routes require a different level of mountain biking skills, fitness, and outdoors experience, from the basic where services and exit routes are all around, right up to wilderness travel where a high degree of competency in the outdoors is necessary to safely travel fast and light.
-Hopefully this resource will encourage more mountain bikers into this style of riding and to push their comfort zone.

 * Indicates a formal route where a group-start involves some organisation and a fee